Bodies

 denise draper – artistic DIRECTOR

-Fashionable and formidable, Denise’s arrival in the second season will herald change for Wolf Street.
-Her recruitment being the result of a deliberate orchestration, a political play meant to catalyze the company from its ragged limping.
-Her taste, approach, and political backing will create friction, sparks, and ultimately fires but, as we find in the pilot, sometimes burning something down can also be the best way to save it.
+Her recruitment being the result of deliberate orchestration, a political play meant to catalyze the company along from its ragged limping, Denise’s arrival in the second season will herald change for Wolf Street.
+Fashionable and formidable, her taste, approach, and political backing will create friction, sparks, and ultimately fires within the company but, as we find in the pilot, sometimes burning something down can also be the best way to save it.

 A modern woman of middling age, Denise lives for her family both out of the dance world and in it.
-She takes what she does seriously and by shepherding a small school on the east coast into a thriving hub of dance, she has long earned the right to take pride in the excellent work she does.
-While her arrival will naturally be viewed with the skepticism that comes to any outsider, we will find that, in many ways, her thoughts are sharp, impactful, and brings fresh air into the places where dust has long since settled.
+She takes what she does seriously and by shepherding a small school on the east coast into a thriving hub of dance, she has long earned the right to take pride in the excellent work she continues to do.
+While her arrival will initially be viewed with the skepticism that naturally comes to any outsider and the concept of change at large, we will find that, in many ways, her sharp, impactful, thoughts provide a current of fresh air which succeed in stirring up the dust in corners where it has long since settled.

 the board

-In a way not entirely dissimilar to that of God, the board of Wolf Street always has its hand hovering over it.
-As our political game comes into focus, so too will the importance of this power.
-One of the more outspoken members, Ken Ishikawa, will take a more active role in these political games, ultimately conspiring to oust one of our two Creative Directors.
+In a way not entirely dissimilar to that of God, the board of Wolf Street always has its invisible hand hovering over it.
+As our political game comes into focus, so too will their considerable strength take on definition.
+One of the more outspoken members, Ken Ishikawa, will take the most active role in the succession war, ultimately conspiring to oust a particular member of political leadership.

-The board will be teased and lightly encountered within one episode early into our first season.
+Alongside Denise, the board will be teased and lightly encountered within the third episode of our first season but will remain largely absent otherwise.

-As a sect, the Board will presents the weight of power.
-They will force the lesson that the clarity of what one envisions sometimes demands the removal of either what is already there or what could potentially be in its way.
+As a fist, the Board presents the weight of power.
+They will force the lesson that the breadth of one’s vision is nothing without a proportionate degree of will.

 BROADER forces

 While Wolf Street is an institution, it is also a living entity.
 It was one day born, it will one day die, and is thus subject to all of the Motion that lies between a beginning and an ending.
-Forced into the eternal struggle of matching its own internal rhythm to the larger external one that exists outside of itself, Wolf Street is but a single creature within a larger environment, a vibrant tapestry of life.
+Forced into the eternal struggle of matching its own internal rhythm to the larger external one that exists outside of itself, Wolf Street is but one single creature out of the many that exist within a larger, vibrant environment.

-This ecosystem teems with a diverse array of interconnected players.
-Rival companies woo sought-after choreographers and their libraries, while unions and agents negotiate the terms of engagement.
-Politicians and donors shape coffers, musicians and photographers curate expression, and reviewers and media relay tales of triumph, failure, and power, all while the audience sits in the stands as silent arbiter.
-And so while Wolf Street will help shape this tapestry, so too will this tapestry shape Motion, using these interactions not just to paint a world, but crucially develop those within it.
+Teeming with a diverse array of interconnected players, in this larger ecosystem rival companies woo sought-after choreographers and their libraries, while unions and agents negotiate the terms of engagement.
+Politicians and donors shape coffers, musicians and photographers curate expression, while reviewers and media relay tales of triumph, failure, and power, all as the audience sits silent arbiter in the stands.
+Using these interactions to not just paint a world, but crucially develop those within it, Wolf Street will help shape this tapestry and so too will this tapestry come to shape Motion throughout the entirety of our series.

 THE GIVERS